 Editor’s note: This article is updated frequently as new information about Windows 10 S is revealed.
-The most recent addition: Details about the Windows Store apps (including Linux) that won’t run on Windows 10 S PCs.
+The most recent addition as of June 15: Microsoft has begin to make available versions of Office on the Windows Store, which you'll be able to download for Windows 10 S.

 Microsoft’s taking aim at Chromebooks and MacBooks alike with Windows 10 S, a new version of Windows 10 designed foremost for educational use.
 But schools alone aren’t Microsoft’s target audience, and while the new operating system shares the same underlying bones as the standard version of Windows 10, there are some stark differences too.

 Here’s everything you need to know about Windows 10 S, mostly from a mainstream consumer perspective—and starting with the question everybody’s asking.

 Windows chief Terry Myerson claims it stands for four different aspects of the operating system:

 - “The soul of Windows 10”

 And sure, those all apply.
 Even the last one!
 But really, the S could stand for “Store.”